 Day 4 Granada - Seville - Vilamoura

 Our journey continues today to Seville, a wonderfully optimistic city said to have been founded 3,000 years ago by the Greek god Hercules.
 With Roman ruins, Moorish remnants and colonial grandeur it has influenced many, and become the city of much loved characters Carmen, Don Juan and Figaro.
 We take a panoramic coach tour of Seville before a short guided tour of the Old Quarter by foot, visiting the magnificent, UNESCO-listed cathedral, the largest Gothic cathedral in the world with a 42m-high nave and 80 side chapels.
-We then travel on to Portugal, where we stay in four nights in Vilamoura at the Hotel Vila Galé Ampalius (4T).
+We then travel on to Portugal, where we spend five nights in Vilamoura at the Hotel Vila Galé Ampalius (4T).

 Day 5 Vilamoura - Faro

 To start your exploration of Vilamoura, we have included a tour that takes in the modern, upmarket marina before delving into its past with a visit to the low lying Roman ruins of Cerro de Vila, where important mosaic floors and panels can be seen, dating from around 30 BC, as well as a public bath-house and salt pits used to preserve fish for the winter.
 We then take a drive to Faro, a city full of history, great shops, restaurants, theatres and galleries.
 We take a walk through the monumental Arco da Vila to the narrow, cobbled streets of Cidade Velha, the oldest part of the city.
 In the middle of Largo de Sé sits Faro Cathedral, which holds valuable 17th and 18th century art including the gold-leaf covered Chapel of Santo Lenho.
 With time to explore further at leisure, you have the opportunity to visit the morbidly fascinating Bone Chapel at the Carmo Church, built and decorated with the bones of 1,245 monks whose remains were displaced when the chapel was built.
-We return to the hotel to spend the remainder of the afternoon is free.
+We return to the hotel to spend the remainder of the afternoon at leisure.